Baruipara: Economy

 Around a total of 32 lakh people from all around the city commute to Kolkata daily for work.
 In the Howrah-Bardhaman (chord line) section there are 48 trains that carry commuters from 30 railway stations.

 Transport

 Baruipara railway station is 27 km from Howrah on the Howrah–Bardhaman chord line and is part of the Kolkata Suburban Railway system.
-The main road is 31 Number Road.
+The main road 31 Number Road.
 It is the main artery of the town and it is connected with Ahilyabai Holkar Road (Sehakhala), National Highway 19 (Bora), State Highway 13 (Milki Badamtala) and State Highway 6/ G.T.
 Road (Nabagram).
 There is 31 Number Private Bus from Jangipara bus stand to Serampore bus stand via Furfura Sharif, Sehakhala, Banmalipur, Gangadharpur, Baruipara and Milki Badamtala.
-There is Auto and trecker service from Baruipara to Masat also.
+There is auto and trecker service from Baruipara to Masat also.